Music

 Key Stage 3

-All Year 7 students are given the opportunity to learn an instrument such as trumpet, trombone or clarinet for a term through the Lincolnshire Music Service’s Initial Access scheme.
-Students are encouraged to continue to learn these instruments through the offer of some subsidised taster sessions.
-Year 7 students also study vocal performing, rhythm and drumming and learn to play the keyboard.
+All Year 7 students study vocal performing, rhythm and drumming and learn to play the keyboard.
 All students are taught to read and write music notation.
 In Year 8 students extend their skills on the keyboard further and are also given the opportunity to learn to play the guitar.
 Students learn composition skills and begin to use computer software to develop their ideas.
 Year 9 students are encouraged to play together in ensembles as they develop their own interests in different musical styles.

 Key Stage 4